hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ## 4.2 `status` Error Codes

 Servers may optionally provide a more specific error code for the following common types of input processing problems.
-For convenience, a JSON object with these error codes is given in [Appendix B](#appendix-b-json-object-of-hapi-response-and-error-codes).
+For convenience, a JSON object with these error codes is given in [the Appendix](#92-json-object-of-status-codes).
 It is recommended but not required that a server implement this more complete set of status responses.
 Servers may add their own codes but must use numbers outside the `1200`s, `1400`s, and `1500`s to avoid collisions with possible future HAPI codes.

 | HTTP code | HAPI status `code` | HAPI status `message`                          |
 |-----------|--------------------|------------------------------------------------|